Mary Fendrich Hulman: Later life

 In 1986, Forbes magazine named Mary to the list of the 400 wealthiest Americans, worth nearly $180 million at that time.
-With her vast wealth, Mary continued her long-standing tradition of giving generously to her favorite institutions and charities in her later years.
+With her vast wealth, Mary continued to donate to various institutions and charities in her later years.

 As her health declined in the 1990s, Mary gradually relinquished her roles to her daughter and grandchildren and finally moved from the family's longtime Terre Haute home to Marquette Manor Retirement Community in Indianapolis.

 Death

 Mary Fendrich Hulman died from complications due to emphysema on April 10, 1998, at age 93.
 Following her funeral in the church where Tony Hulman's funeral was held 20 years earlier, she was buried by his side in Terre Haute's Calvary Cemetery.